 Doug joined Watsi on February 17th, 2020.
 7 other people also joined Watsi on that day!
-Doug's most recent donation supported Owomugisha, a student from Uganda, to fund a cyst removal on his wrist.
+Doug's most recent donation supported Channy, a 63-year-old farmer from Cambodia, to fund pterygium eye surgery.

 Owomugisha is a student from Uganda.
 His parents are small-scale farmers.
 He was born into a family of eight children that is two more boys and five girls, all are still studying.
 His parents can’t afford the cost of his surgery because school fees for their children is really a weight on their family.
 Owomugisha presented with a painful palpable mass on his left wrist for two years.
 It is painful whenever he folds his wrist.
 On January 14th, surgeons will remove the mass.
 Now, Owomugisha needs help to raise $187 to fund this procedure.
 Owomugisha says, “I pray that my surgery is successful one so I can continue with my studies.”